 Previously a lackluster also-ran in the minivan segment, the Dodge Grand Caravan recently received a host of comprehensive updates, highlighted by a more upscale interior and a 283-horsepower V6, that make it a much more competitive model.
 Although its somewhat dated platform makes for middling driving manners, the Grand Caravan does boast a capacious and innovative cabin that makes it an ideal choice for large families.

-For the latest model year, the Grand Caravan gains two limited-editions 30th Anniversary models based on the SE and the SXT trim level.
+For the last model year, the Dodge Grand Caravan gets two new option packages called SE Plus and SXT Plus, respectively.

 As part of the Grand Caravan's now three-year-old midcycle update, Dodge spruced up the minivan's familiar shape with a "crosshair grille," sleeker fascias front and rear and "ring of fire" LED taillamps.
 Far larger and more substantive changes took place in the interior, however, which ditched the bargain-basement plastics and cluttered design of the previous model for a high quality and genuinely appealing look.
 The dashboard sports a much simpler and more elegant layout, while strategically placed soft-touch materials create an upscale feel.